osegbotonie/enterprise-m365-administration-lab/docs/15-conditional-access-policy-matrix.md

 * Reviewed periodically.
 * Removed when no longer required.

+Each exception should include a defined business justification, risk assessment, compensating controls, and review or expiry date where appropriate.

-A security exception should never become a permanent undocumented bypass.
+A security exception should never become a permanent, undocumented bypass of the organization's security controls.

 ---